 Conversion from Word to PDF is a rather complex process that requires several stages of calculation.
 Aspose.Words layout engine mimics the way the Microsoft Word’s page layout engine works, making PDF output documents look as close as possible to what you can see in Microsoft Word.

-With Aspose.Words you can programmatically convert a document from DOC or DOCX format to PDF without using Microsoft Office.
+With Aspose.Words you can programmatically convert a document from Word formats, such as DOC or DOCX, to PDF without using Microsoft Office.
 This article explains how to perform this conversion.

 Converting from the DOC or DOCX document format into the PDF format in Aspose.Words is very easy and can be accomplished with just two lines of code that: